Anderson Powerpole: Overview

 Powerpole connectors are physically and electrically hermaphroditic, thus avoiding the need to worry about which end is the plug and which the socket, or which end has the correct polarity.
 This is in contrast to the physically—but not electrically—hermaphroditic two-wire trailer plug.

-Powerpole connectors are available with current ratings up to 180 amperes.
+Powerpole connectors are available with current ratings of up to 180 amperes.
 The 15/30/45 ampere-rated connectors are the most common, using the same plastic housing and differing only in the metal contact inserted into the housing.
 The contact is selected based on the ampacity and wire gauge.
 The colors can be used to signify signal types (power, speaker, logic, microphone audio, etc.) or differing voltages.
 Powerpole connectors can be attached side to side and also stacked on top of each other to make, for example, four connections with one plug insertion.
 The contacts are rated for 100,000 no-load insertions and 250 hot-plugs at full load.

 Larger Powerpole connectors (the SB/Multipole series) with two or three contacts in one molded housing are commonly used in various industrial settings, including as a battery connection for some uninterruptible power supplies (UPS), removable vehicle winches, many electric forklifts, and other electric vehicles.
+They range from 50 to 500 amps, 600 volts.

 Competitors

-Some of Anderson's earlier patents have expired, thus other manufacturers have released plug-compatible connectors, such as "AMP Power Series" by Tyco / TE Connectivity, Sermos, Lightspeed.
+Some of Anderson's earlier patents have expired, thus other manufacturers have released plug-compatible connectors, such as "AMP Power Series" by Tyco / TE Connectivity, Sermos, and Lightspeed.